The Beginner's Textbook for Fully Homomorphic Encryption: LWE Cryptosystem

 \subsubsection{In the Case of $t$ not Dividing $q$}

 In Summary~\ref*{subsec:lwe-enc} (\autoref{subsec:lwe-enc}), we assumed that $t$ divides $q$.
 In this case, there is no upper or lower limit on the size of plaintext $m$: its value is allowed to wrap around modulo $t$ indefinitely, yet the decryption works correctly.
-This is because any $m$ value greater than $t$ will be correctly modulo-reduced by $t$ when we perform modulo reduction by $q$ during decryption.
+This is because any wrap-around of $m$ modulo $t$ is carried by the mod-$q$ reduction of the scaled plaintext during decryption.

 On the other hand, suppose that $t$ does not divide $q$.
 In such a case, we set the scaling factor as $\Delta = \left\lfloor\dfrac{q}{t}\right\rfloor$.
 Then, provided $q \gg t$, the decryption works correctly even if $m$ is a large value that wraps around $t$.
 We will show why this is so.